jelemiekun/sdl-opengl-template/README.txt

 download imGUI
 https://github.com/ocornut/imgui

-create imgui folder in your project copy *.h and *.cpp files on the imgui/docking/* paste it in imgui folder in your project go to imgui/docking/backends/ copy the desired *.h and *.cpp base on your project setup paste it also in igui folder in your project in your visual studio, project->project properties->c/c++->general->additional include directories add imgui on solution explorer, add new filter named "imgui" for both header and source files add existing item on corresponding filter
+Create imgui folder in your project copy *.h and *.cpp files on the imgui/docking/*
+Paste it in imgui folder in your project go to imgui/docking/backends/ copy the desired *.h and *.cpp base on your project setup Paste it also in igui folder in your project in your visual studio, project->project properties->c/c++->general->additional include directories add imgui
+In Solution Explorer, add a new filter named "imgui" for both header and source files Add "existing item" to the corresponding filter

 initializer: https://github.com/jelemiekun/sdl-opengl-prac/blob/master/SDL_TEMPLATE/ImGUIWindow.cpp
 call imguiinit on your initializer and